 Exploring The Temples of Karnak: A Visitor's Guide

-The Great Temple of Amun is the temple's main building, but plenty of scattered temple remnants (in various ruinous states) surround it.
-Be aware that the buildings in the Northern Temple Precinct, Southern Temple Precinct, and Eastern Temple Precinct are closed to visitors.
+If you're short of time, the Great Temple of Amun is the main building and should be your key destination, but plenty of scattered temple remnants (in various ruinous states) surround it.

 Avenue of Sphinxes